jooksoft/jookdb/README.md

 # jookdb
-JookDB is a database development tool that allows you to simultaneously connect to MySQL, MariaDB, Oracle, PostgreSQL, SQLite, MongoDB, DM, OceanBase, TiDB and SQLServer databases from a single application.
+JookDB is a database development tool that allows you to simultaneously connect to MySQL, MariaDB, Oracle, PostgreSQL, SQLite, MongoDB, Redis, DM, OceanBase, TiDB and SQLServer databases from a single application.
 You can quickly and easily build, manage and maintain your databases.
 [Website](https://jookdb.com)

 ## Query Editor